 The CCAB along with the Aboriginal Financial Officers Association (AFAO), Council for the Advancement of Native Development Officers (CANDO), Indigenous Works, National Aboriginal Capital Corporations Association (NACCA) and National Aboriginal Trust Officers Association (NATOA) “sent a letter to the prime Minister, key ministers and the cabinet committee on CIVID-19 to urge policy that considers targeted liquidity and bridge financing for Aboriginal businesses, specifically SMEs.”

-Dec.
-13, 2020 – Government of Canada commits to increase procurement spend with Indigenous business partners to 5% through mandate letter of Anita Anand, Minister of Public Services and Procurement
+Aug.
+6, 2021 – The Government of Canada is implementing a mandatory requirement for federal departments and agencies to ensure a minimum of 5% of the total value of contracts are held by Indigenous businesses.
+This follows on the Dec.
+13, 2019 announcement committing to increase procurement spend with Indigenous business partners to 5% through mandate letter of Anita Anand, Minister of Public Services and Procurement.

 Overall, if the gap in opportunities for Indigenous communities across Canada were closed, it would result in an increase in GDP of $27.7 billion annually or a boost of about 1.5% to Canada’s economy.

 The survey divides corporate Canada into four broad groups:

 - Disengaged Majority = have not prioritized engagement in any way